alex-lopes-databricks/workspace_inventory_builder/README.md

 <img src="Imgs/Compute.png" height="75%" width="75%">
 <img src="Imgs/MachineLearning.png" height="75%" width="75%">

-The 'workspace_inventory' prohject will scan a Databricks workspace and extract data of the objects in the workspace and save as delta tables, with this data it build a dashboard to provide an overview of all the objects in the workspace
+The 'workspace_inventory' project will scan a Databricks workspace and extract data of the objects in the workspace and save as delta tables, with this data it build a dashboard to provide an overview of all the objects in the workspace

 ## How does it work